 The most important piece of advice is: Don’t ever ignore a letter.
 If you can’t handle the situation on your own, reach out to a tax attorney for help.

-If you feel overwhelmed and unsure of what to do after receiving a certified letter from the IRS, reach out to the nationwide tax team at The W Tax Group.
-We can examine your tax debt situation and help you come up with a solution to resolve the matter.
-If you want to appeal a decision made by the IRS, we can help you with an appeal as well.
+If you feel overwhelmed and unsure of what to do after receiving a certified letter from the IRS, The W Tax Group can examine your tax debt situation and help you come up with a solution to resolve the matter.
+If you want to appeal a decision made by the IRS in your letter, we can help you with an appeal as well.